LabBiosystemUFRN/Bimodality_Genes/README.md

 > dirBase<-"/home/smith/yourFolder"

 By default, the script will run in parallel mode.
-If you have memory troubles using this mode, please, change the following line in the script
+If you have memory issues using this mode, please, change the following line in the script

 > parallelMode = F